argha-dot/startpage-app/README.md

 - Searchbar
     - ~Make it so that `https://` is not required for direct urls~
 - Create bookmarks
+    - FIX: enter to create marks and folders
-    - ~Create bookmarks and links~
+    - ~Create bookmarks and folders~
-    - Rename bookmarks and links
+    - Rename bookmarks and folders
-    - Delete bookmarks and links
+    - Delete bookmarks and folders
     - If possible, make the bookmarks fetch icons
 - Make bookmarks, notes, todos everything in localstorage
     - create a useLocalState hook kinda thing